Pega Sales Automation artificial intelligence-based opportunity insights

 The SAPredictOpportunity data flow reuses the EvaluateOpportunity strategy to get the analytic results for the opportunity.

-- Click Data Model > Data Flow.
+- In the explorer panel in Dev Studio, click Data Model > Data Flow. >

 - To open the data flow record, click a data flow name.